pantherfoundation/panther-core/.gitlab/merge_request_templates/Default.md

 - [ ] The commits update any related documentation.
 - [ ] The commits include automated testing.
 - [ ] The commits have been thoroughly tested.

+## Code Review Acceptance Criteria Checklist

+0. **[Understanding]** Code's goal is clear and it accomplishes its intended functionality.
+1. **[Readability]** Code adheres to the team's or project's style and it's structured clearly.
+2. **[Naming & Comments]** Appropriate naming conventions are followed and comments explain complex parts of the code.
+3. **[Testing]** Code is fully tested, handling edge cases, and appropriate testing techniques have been used.
+4. **[No Redundancies or Errors]** Code is devoid of duplicate elements and does not produce errors or warnings.
+5. **[Performance]** Code does not introduce performance issues and uses system resources efficiently.
+6. **[Security]** Code does not introduce new security vulnerabilities.
+7. **[Documentation]** Functions, classes, and modules, as well as new features, are well-documented.
+8. **[Compliance]** Code adheres to the product requirements and respects the project's architecture and design patterns.